Does Caffeine Enhance Athletic Performance?

-During the leg extensions testing RPE was taken (figure 3, Hudson et al., 2008, p.1953) using a borg scale, even though there is no significant difference; under the influence caffeine rate of perceived exertion is shown to be lower.
+During the leg extensions, testing RPE was taken (figure 3, Hudson et al., 2008, p.1953) using a borg scale, even though there is no significant difference; under the influence, the caffeine rate of perceived exertion is shown to be lower.

 The seated arm curls results showed that there was nearly a significant difference of p<0.051 in repetitions compared to the placebo.
 This shows that caffeine supplementation does improve muscular strength and also endurance as to complete more repetitions there is a need for increased muscular endurance.

-This is support by Wiles et al., (1992) as in his testing caffeine improves muscular endurance in the legs to improve on 1500m times, these two studies support caffeine supplementation does increase sports performance.
+This is supported by Wiles et al., (1992) as in his testing caffeine improves muscular endurance in the legs to improve on 1500m times, these two studies support the notion that caffeine supplementation does increase sports performance.